class

 Note that a surface will not be destroyed automatically when its reference count reaches zero.
 You must call this function yourself before that happens.

-pointer for the device currently set on the
+Retrieves a Gdk::Cursor pointer for the device currently set on the

-specified Gdk::Surface
+specified Gdk::Surface.

-then there is no custom cursor set on the
+If the return value is nil then there is no custom cursor set on the

 specified surface, and it is using the cursor for its parent surface.